ScSteffen/neuralEntropyClosures/README.md

 + -x (--networkDepth): Determine depth of the convex block (number of convex hidden layers)

-Type  "callNeuralClosure.py --help" for information on the options
+Type  "callNeuralClosure.py --help" for information on the options The runScript.sh provides a template for quick bash execution.

 ### Employing a network with KiT-RT C++ framework ###.